pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curve.md

 Cryptographic libraries which implement pairings include PBC {{PBC}}, mcl {{mcl}}, RELIC {{relic}}, TEPLA {{TEPLA}}, AMCL {{AMCL}}, Intel IPP {{intel-ipp}} and a library by Kyushu University {{bls48}}.

 {{adoption}} shows the adoption of pairing-friendly curves in existing standards, applications and libraries.
+In this table, the curves marked as (\*) indicate that there is no research result on the security evaluation, but that the implementers states that they hold 128 bits of security.

 <!-- Something wrong with PBC-->